dl1nux/dxlAPRS/README.md

 - `dxlAPRS_x86_64-current.tgz` (Linux X86 PCs, 64 bit)

 ## Additional files
-These files are newer and not included in the archives.
-Copy them to `/dxlAPRS/aprs/www/`.
+These files were not included in older versions of the archives.
+If you need them now, copy them to `/dxlAPRS/aprs/www/`.
 - `maplink.txt` : Link for showing stations positions on Openstreetmap (click on callsign package counter in webinterface)
 - `objectlink.txt` : Link for Radiosonde APRS Objects in object MH-List (click on object call)
 - `style.css` : Optional CSS-File for better readability of the webinterface with bigger fonts